webplatform/docs/css/properties/counter-reset/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Content=Compatibility Incomplete
+|Checked_Out=No
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Creates or resets one or more counters.}}
+{{Summary_Section|The counter-reset property contains a list of one or more names of counters, each one optionally followed by an integer (otherwise, the integer defaults to 0.)
+Each time the given element is invoked, the counters specified by the property are set to the given integer.}}
 {{CSS Property
+|Initial value=none
 |Applies to=All elements
 |Inherited=No
 |Media=visual
 |Animatable=No
 |Values={{CSS Property Value
 |Data Type=identifier
-|Description=The name of the counter, optionally followed by an
+|Description=The name of the counter, optionally followed by an integer.
-'''integer'''.
 }}{{CSS Property Value
 |Data Type=integer
-|Description=The initial value of the counter.
+|Description=The value to which the counter is set when the element is invoked.
 The default value is 0.
 }}
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
+|Language=CSS
 |Description=The following example demonstrates automatic
 chapter and section numbering using
 '''counter-reset''',